This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Designer and couture clothes like you've never seen before.

-In our new fashion exhibition, Objects of desire, you can discover opulent dresses, shoes and accessories in a display by renowned interior designer, Russell Sage.
+In the new fashion exhibition, Objects of desire, you can discover opulent dresses, shoes and accessories in a display by renowned interior designer, Russell Sage.
 An exhibition where interior design meets vintage fashion.